woct0rdho/triton-windows/README.md

 * **Embeded**: You use an all-in-one package of ComfyUI (or some other AI software), and there is a folder `python_embeded` in it
     * In this case, don't directly run `python`, but use the full path `C:\path\to\python_embeded\python.exe`
     * Also, don't directly run `pip`, but instead run `C:\path\to\python_embeded\python.exe -m pip`
+    * By default there is no `pip.exe` in the folder `python_embeded`.
+If you directly run `pip`, you're actually running a `pip.exe` installed somewhere else on your computer
 * **System-wide**: You install Python at a location like `C:\Python312\` and directly use it
 * **User-wide**: You install Python at a location like `C:\Users\<your username>\AppData\Local\Programs\Python\Python312\` and directly use it
 * **conda**: You create a virtual environment using `conda`